Sarenaoberoi/AgentBasedModeling/sept18.md

 <img width="516" alt="Screen Shot 2020-09-18 at 11 51 55 AM" src="https://user-images.githubusercontent.com/60228365/93618823-c9df5c00-f9a5-11ea-8307-f0ff166d1988.png">

 In this study, two image datasets known as "ImageNet" and "DeepSat" were used to pretrain the CNN model.
 Both these datasets were images obtained using the Landsat 7 satellite.
 These two data sets were first modified to get the desired shape and size, and were then trained on a ResNet architecture CNN.
-The ResNet architecture is a type of convolutional neural network made for very large data sets (includes many convolutions):
+The ResNet architecture is a type of convolutional neural network made for very large data sets (includes many convolutions)

+The ResNet convolution neural network was successful for the most part.
+Studies in Africa have shown that the model is successful in predicting areas very similar (in the same country) to the training data, but has a difficult time distinguishing areas outside of the training country.
+With more data (satellite images, nighttime light data), it is possible to get a more accurate representation of human development.

 ### Citation: